Becoming A Military Supplier [A Complete Guide]

 There is a lot of confusion about the accessibility of government contracts and what it takes to work with the military.
 And the following are some of the most common misconceptions about supplying the military and the reality behind them.

-Myth #1: The government doesn’t pay its military defense contractors.
+Myth #1: The government doesn’t pay contractors in time.

-Myth #3: The government is not a dependable buyer.
+Myth #3: The government is not a good customer.

 Checklist: Necessary Steps to Becoming a Military Supplier